Quackscam and Cockatiels

 January 2, 1981

 In round figures, the history of the Illinois River valley over Beardstown way is the pillage of that stream's natural resources by heedless humans.
-'Tain't funny, but the practice of what in a different context would be called genocide by the locals has been going on so long that it is sanctioned by tradition.
+'Tain't funny, but the practice of what in a different context would be called genocide of alien species by the locals has been going on so long that it is sanctioned by tradition.

-News of a big-time crackdown on game violations led me to contact Calvin Trillin, the New Yorker writer.
+News of a big-time crackdown on wild game violations led me to contact Calvin Trillin, the New Yorker writer.
 I thought the story had possibilities for his U.S. Journal series.
 So did he, and the resulting piece ran in the March 9, 1981, magazine under the title, “Quackscam.”

 I summarized the story for my readers at Illinois Times.
 It would have been pointless and pedantic to remind those readers that state and federal game laws are the only reason there are any shootable animals left along the river, so I didn't.
 The poachers don't see it that way, certainly.
-You know, liberty.
+You know—liberty.

 It's been a tough year to be an animal in Illinois, beginning with the Chicago Bears and ending with the arrests in early December of more than thirty men on charges of poaching along the Illinois River near Beardstown.
-The men (the first of the sixty or so expected eventually to be charged) were part of a ring uncovered by state and federal conservation officials which was devoted to the killing and sale, in various forms, from steaks to stuffed, of a veritable ark of endangered or otherwise protected fish, game, and fowl.
+The men (the first of the sixty or so expected eventually to be charged) were part of a ring uncovered by state and federal conservation officials which was devoted to the killing and sale, in various forms from steaks to stuffed, of a veritable ark of endangered or otherwise protected fish, game, and fowl.

 The affair, wittily dubbed "Quackscam" by the staff of the Virginia Gazette Times, is a sordid tale involving everything from illegal duck-pluckers to stolen boat motors.
 Game theft has been a problem along the Illinois for decades.
 Like welfare cheating and income tax evasion, it affords a means by which the occasionally law-abiding may privately enrich themselves at public expense, and like welfare and tax cheating it has become a way of life among certain families.